3 Reasons Why Gold Isn’t Behaving Like Gold Right Now

-As many of you know, I was in San Francisco last week where I had been invited to speak at the MoneyShow, one of the biggest, most preeminent investor conferences in the world.
-Over the past couple of decades I’ve spoken at many MoneyShows, all around the country.
-I’ve covered many different topics through the years and gold investing is one that often draws a big crowd.
+As many of you know, I was in San Francisco the week before last where I had been invited to speak at the MoneyShow, one of the biggest, most preeminent investor conferences in the world.
+Over the past couple of decades, I’ve spoken at many MoneyShows, all around the country and have covered many different topics.
+Gold investing is one that often draws a big crowd.
 Not this year.
 Guess which natural resource stole the show?

-Another commodity was attracting attendees’ attention, one that until pretty recently could only be grown and harvested under the shroud of secrecy.
+The commodity that attracted attendees’ attention is one that until pretty recently could only be grown and harvested under the shroud of secrecy.
 Marijuana.
 Currently legal in 23 states and the District of Columbia, medical marijuana generated $2.7 billion in 2014 and is expected to bring in $3.4 billion this year.
 Investors are taking notice.
 The cash crop is even starting to change intranational migration.
 Whereas many retired seniors flock to warmer climates in which to live out their golden years, others now factor in whether a state will permit them to self-medicate in order to treat their arthritis, according to a recent Time article.

 Investors themselves who might have suffered from arthritis attended the pot presentation at their own risk, as it was standing room only.
 They couldn’t have been pulled away even to sit comfortably in the scarcely occupied room next door.
 Sentiment toward gold was indeed very bearish at the MoneyShow, as it is around the world right now.